About Access to Higher Education Services and IDP’s Programme

 Scholarship Selection Criteria

-The deadline for application for the SPARK Scholarship in Lebanon, Iraq (KRG) is June 12, 23:59 h.
+The deadline for application for the Scholarship in Lebanon is June 15 2018, 23:59 h. for Bachelor Programs

 • Applicant should have successfully completed secondary schooling and is not above 24 years old by the time of applying for the scholarship.